-The ICOM clinical simulation center is an interactive clinical skills education, testing and evaluation facility located on the second floor of the 94,000-square-foot ICOM building.
+The ICOM Clinical Simulation Center is an interactive clinical skills education, testing and evaluation facility.
 The center includes twelve patient exam rooms, six clinical simulation rooms and three control rooms.
 All eighteen patient rooms are equipped with ceiling cameras and microphones.
 Additionally, the six simulation rooms have state-of-the-art patient monitors which show real-time vital signs.
 Any events in these rooms will be recorded for interactive evaluation purposes.

 The Simulation Center provides students the opportunity to practice core clinical skills, develop team communication and demonstrate that they have achieved clinical competence prior to starting clinical rotations.